 To connect with the Sling AirTV 4K, put your headphones into pairing mode.
 Then press and hold the “Remote” button on the top of the AirTV Player.
 This will pop up a pairing screen display.

 The “Searching for Accessories” screen should automatically pop up once this has occurred.
 The on-screen prompts will then walk you through exactly how to connect your Bluetooth headphones.

-You should be aware that PlayStations only work with specific Bluetooth headphones.
+You should be aware that the PS4 and PS5 only work with specific Bluetooth headphones.
 However, adding a Bluetooth audio transmitter will circumvent this, as it does with your TV.
 That being said, your PlayStation 4 (PS4) remote also allows you to connect wired headphones directly to your controller via a 3.5mm analog jack.

 Xbox One does not allow for Bluetooth connectivity in any way.
-However, newer models include a built-in 3.5mm analog jack on their controller like the PS4.
+However, newer models include a built-in 3.5mm analog jack on their controllers like the PS4 and PS5 controllers.
 Older models do not; you will need to purchase a stereo headset adapter for use with these controllers.

 NVIDIA Shield TV

 NVIDIA SHIELD devices are also Bluetooth capable.
 Under the service menu, select the “Wireless and Networks” option.
 With your headphones in pairing mode, then select the “Connected Devices” option on your NVIDIA SHIELD TV device.

 Once your headphones appear on the list, select them to pair and connect.
 You should note that NVIDIA SHIELD TV does not automatically switch back to the main audio output if your Bluetooth headphones are turned off.
 You will need to manually switch between the two as needed.